awulll/Flask-API-and-Docker-containers/README.md

-# This was a test proposed.
+This was a test proposed.
 I couldn't finish on time, but was a good experience.
 I used Flask to develop a API that receive data (contacts) from Json format and store on databases (two docker containers, MySQL and PostgreSQL) on specific formats.

-# Creating docker containers
+Creating docker containers
-docker-compose up
+'''docker-compose up'''

-# Verifying containers
+Verifying containers
-docker ps -a
+'''docker ps -a'''

 # Verifying table on database MySQL
 docker exec -it db_macapa bash